 MENS (Monad Corp. /Dr. Wing)

 MENS IV chose to offer three different scales that are adjusted with a control switch.
 If you’re on the top end of the scale (as you might be when treating horses), at the center, or base setting you can decrease the scale.
 This brings the number down so you have a larger scale of numbers to work with to see changes (or vice versa).
+Mostly out of production except one model under

 Master Micro Stim

 The MasterStim has a wide scale of 0-840 with no pre-loaded resistance levels set.
 The MasterStim’s scale is adjusted to fit your requirements.
 I usually adjust it by 50% or more for horses.
+This unit is renamed and in a black box instead of white.

 If you are told your unit will have to be re-calibrated once a year to be sure it is in good working order, then you might want to reconsider the purchase.
 A production-made device should not have to be re-calibrated on a regular basis.
 Can you imagine having to send your computer, television, cell phone or any other of your electronics in for regular re-calibration?
 I would seriously question the quality of a product that has such high maintenance requirements that it can’t hold simple electrical current and frequency settings.